 The amount of work available to freelancers is increasing.
 Notably, 64% of freelancers told Upwork they found work online in 2018.
 However, only 42% of freelancers found work online in 2014.

-Consequently, employers will need to make greater efforts to satisfy remote workers to keep them on board.
-Since remote work is getting easier to find, more and more workers could transition to freelancing.
+Consequently, employers must try to satisfy remote workers and keep them on board.
+Since remote work is becoming easier to find, more workers could transition to freelancing.

 Conversely, some employers will use the fear of workers going freelance as an excuse to curtail remote working.
-For instance, some employers could limit remote work by highly skilled or productive employees.
+For instance, some employers could limit remote work to highly skilled or productive employees.

 71. American Business Is Reliant on Freelancers

-American business is becoming more reliant on freelancers.
-US freelancers put in 1.07 billion hours of work a week in 2018; in contrast to 998 million hours of work a week in 2014, Upwork calculates.
+American businesses are becoming more reliant on freelancers.
+According to Upwork, US freelancers worked 1.07 billion hours a week in 2018, compared to 998 million hours a week in 2014.

 72. 51% of Freelancers Say They Will Never Go Back To Regular Jobs